jmcaluyafuentes/flask-recipe-api/README.md

 ## Requirements

 ### R1: Explain the problem that this app will solve, and explain how this app solves or addresses the problem.

+In today’s fast-paced world, many people struggle with meal planning and managing recipes, which my family also encounters.
+One of the problems that this app solves is the lack of organization in managing recipes.
+The abundance of recipes from diverse sources and blogs on the internet often overwhelms and confuses us when trying to find cooking ideas.
+The app offers user accounts, allowing individuals to consolidate and manage their recipes in a single, centralized location.
+This feature enables users to conveniently access their preferred recipes whenever they need them.

+Meal planning is also a challenge that this app aims to solve.
+Deciding what to cook, especially when busy, can be quite time-consuming.
+To solve this problem, the app includes a feature that enables users to randomly select a recipe from their collection or from publicly available recipes.
+This simplifies the decision-making process, making it easier for users to decide on their next meal quickly.
+Additionally, users have the option to save public recipes to their personal accounts, allowing them to build a curated collection of meals that align with their preferences and support their meal planning efforts.

+Customized searching is helpful for users with specific dietary preferences or time constraints.
+This app has filtering options that allow users to search for recipes based on criteria such as type of cuisine and preparation time.
+This feature helps users find recipes that match their specific needs and preferences.

+To maintain the integrity of the platform, this app includes several administrative features.
+Admins can add users to the platform to ensure a controlled and secure user base.
+The admins have the authority to delete public recipes that do not comply with the guidelines.
+Users also have control over their accounts, with the ability to create, update, and delete their own recipes.

 ### R2: Describe the way tasks are allocated and tracked in your project.